Wanindu Hasaranga: Early years

+Rising through ranks

 After many economical bowling spells in the T20I series against England and India, Hasaranga achieved second rank in the ICC T20I rankings in July 2021.
 In July 2021, during the series against India, Hasaranga took four wickets in the third T20I match.
 He also broke the record of Imran Tahir for registering the best ever bowling spell in a T20I match on birthday with an economic spell of 4/9 in four overs.
 He won the player of the match award and was also named the player of the series.

 In September 2021, Hasaranga was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
 On 30 October 2021, in Sri Lanka's match against South Africa, Hasaranga became the first bowler for Sri Lanka to take a hat-trick in a T20 World Cup match.
 On 1 November 2021, in the match against England, Hasaranga took his 50th wicket in T20I cricket.
 He ended the 2021 ICC World Twenty20 as the leading wicket taker of the tournament and broke the record of Ajantha Mendis for having taken the most wickets in a single edition of the ICC Men's T20 World Cup after finishing the 2021 edition with 16 wickets.
 Out of the 16 scalps, 10 of them came in the Super 12 stage of the tournament.

 In November 2021, he achieved his career best ranking in ICC T20I bowling rankings when he topped the rankings for the first time in his career.
 He became only the second Sri Lankan after Ajantha Mendis to become no 1 bowler in ICC T20I rankings.
 In the same month, he also reached career best third rank in ICC T20I rankings for all-rounders.
 He also equalled with South Africa's Tabraiz Shamsi for taking most number of wickets in T20Is in a single calendar year.
 Both of them took the same tally of 36 dismissals in 2021 to end up as joint-leading wicket-takers across all T20I matches in 2021.